rishu685/project_managment/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## 🏗️ Development Status